pyblosxom/pyblosxom/docs/comments.rst

 You can get the latest stable version of the comments plugin from the `contributed plugins pack`_.
-Alternatively, you can get the latest version `from SVN`_, which is even more recent but may be broken.
+Alternatively, you can get the latest version `from Git`_, which is even more recent but may be broken.
 Caveat hacker!

 .. _contributed plugins pack: http://sourceforge.net/project/showfiles.php?group_id=67445&amp;package_id=145140